At Tottington, there is a culture of Reading across all curriculum areas and we are proud that all of our teachers are 'Teachers of Reading'.

 The library:

 We are very proud of our library at Tottington and grateful for the fantastic work our librarian, Mrs Santos, does to ensure we have the most up to date and popular novels on the shelves for our students.
-Miss Santos happily takes student requests if there is a particular book that they would like her to get in and we also stock books from any visiting authors such as Matthew Wainwright.
+Miss Santos happily takes student requests if there is a particular book that they would like her to get in and we also stock books from any visiting authors such as Tom Palmer.

 All students can access the library at break and lunch time and all students at key stage three are taken to the library during their English lessons once per fortnight to choose a book to read for pleasure.